Skip to main content

 Nationality Restrictions

-This program does not accept applications from nationals of: Nationals of Iran, Afghanistan, North Korea ineligible; additional countries subject to enhanced scrutiny
+This program does not accept applications from nationals of: Nationals of Iran, Afghanistan, and North Korea are ineligible, Additional countries subject to enhanced scrutiny or outright rejection at CIU discretion

 Investment Routes